1)

 END;

-Hi there, I need to export tables from one schema and import them into another test schema for testing some procedures
+there, I need to export tables from one schema and import them into another

 For this reason you just to ensure you have the correct "grant" permission for the B schema for all tables from A schema that you want to action.
 For example: